eprintsug/repairXapianIndex/README.md

 # repairXapianIndex
 Sometimes / somehow eprints' simple search database (Xapian) gets corrupted.
-Tools &amp; HowTo fix it.
+Here you'll find tools and a short description howto fix it.

 ## Necessary if ...
 - Repos "simple search" does not provide satisfactory results or system errors (Error 500, Service not available), or certain abstracts (and probably also the other metadata) are no longer indexed, even though they actually exist.